rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 ## CSS properties for flexboxes

-Refer [this](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-background) article for more in-depth explanation.
+Refer the articles listed under Useful Articles [below](#css-properties-for-flexboxes-1) for more in-depth explanation.

 SYNTAX:
 ```css